-- Any surcharges collected or any administrative fees retained when you are merely acting as collection agent for a municipality for an enhanced emergency telephone system (E911) or for the public safety communications surcharge under Tax Law section 186-f. - Receipts from the sale of telecommunication services to air carriers solely for the purpose of air safety and navigation, if you are an organization defined by Tax Law section 186-e.2(b)(3).
+- Any surcharges collected or any administrative fees retained when you are merely acting as collection agent for a municipality for an enhanced emergency telephone system (E911) or for the public safety communications surcharge under Tax Law, Article 9, section 186-f. - Receipts from the sale of telecommunication services to air carriers solely for the purpose of air safety and navigation, if you are an organization defined by Tax Law section 186-e.2(b)(3). - Taxes imposed by New York State or its municipalities or the federal government, when you are merely a collection agency for the tax authority (such as for state and local sales tax).